WebDevLuke/My-Articles/2017-managing-state-in-css-with-reusable-javascript-functions/copy.md

 <iframe height='300' scrolling='no' title='#6) Form Component w Improved reusable + multiple any class + behaviours function' src='//codepen.io/lukedidit/embed/zwvdeY/?height=300&theme-id=5799&default-tab=js,result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/lukedidit/pen/zwvdeY/'>#6) Form Component w Improved reusable + multiple any class + behaviours function</a> by Luke Harrison (<a href='http://codepen.io/lukedidit'>@lukedidit</a>) on <a href='http://codepen.io'>CodePen</a>.
 </iframe>

-## Further improvements
+## Wrapping up
+What we've created is a powerful function which can be reused over and over again without writing any extra code.
+It allows us to quickly assign add, remove or toggle logic for multiple stateful classes on click and lets us scope these changes to a desired area.
+Definitely a big time saver in those large projects!

-There's many ways in which this reusable function could be improved even further.
+There's still many ways in which this reusable function can be improved even further.
 Including but not limited to:

 - Support for using different events other than click.
 - Swipe support for touch devices.

-In the meantime, if you have any ideas for your own improvements or have a completely different method of managing stateful classes altogether then be sure to let me know in the comments below.
+In the meantime, if you have any ideas for your own improvements or even a completely different method of managing stateful classes altogether, then be sure to let me know in the comments below.